engineyard/ey-cookbooks-stable-v5/custom-cookbooks/custom_haproxy_ssls/cookbooks/custom-haproxy-ssls/README.md

 * Certificates are sourced from the Environment Variables.
 To create new Environmental Variables use the link in the More Options section of the Environment page in the Dashboard.
 * The _Name_ of the Variable must include "HAPROXY_CERT", e.g. DOMAIN.COM_HAPROXY_CERT
-* The _Value_ of the Varialbe must be the certificate in _pem_ format, this being the full certificate including intermediate/chain and private key, in the order: SSL Certificate -> SSL Intermediate/Chain -> Private Key
+* The _Value_ of the Variable must be the certificate in _pem_ format, this being the full certificate including intermediate/chain and private key, in the order: SSL Certificate -> SSL Intermediate/Chain -> Private Key
 * The following instructions assume you already have a local `cookbooks` folder for your custom recipe usage
 * Due to the default functionality of our usual `haproxy` recipe, this recipe relies on overlays of that recipe in order to modify its detection of certificates
 * Copy the full `haproxy` directory from this recipe's `cookbooks` directory to your own `cookbooks` directory.
 This will cause just these specific files to be sourced from your uploaded cookbooks and thus replace the standard files